sabotage-linux/netbsd-curses/README.md

 it supports widechar (like the ncursesw build variant) and is close to being a 100% feature-complete drop-in replacement for ncurses.

-to this date, there are only 3 implementation of the curses API:
+to this date, there are only 3 implementations of the curses API:

 - the ubiquitous ncurses library, which is used on almost every UNIX system (Linux, Mac OS X, FreeBSD, OpenBSD and others).